 For example, when purchasing a treadmill, you'll have to consider the size of the footprint, motor horsepower, belt size, speed, incline, cushioning and electronic features.
 Here are a few other less expensive, nice-to-have items in your home gym:

 These are the bank-breaking pieces of equipment that all your friends are going to want to come over to use.
 So be prepared for that.

 High-End Cardio Machines: If you have thousands of dollars in your budget, go big.
-The newest high-tech cardio equipment has huge Wi-Fi-enabled LCD displays with virtual classes — everything from indoor cycling to personal training — for a monthly subscription fee.
+The newest high-tech cardio equipment — like Peloton and Technogym — has huge Wi-Fi-enabled LCD displays with virtual classes for a monthly subscription fee.

-All-in-One Gyms: These vary in cost, but some of them can be thousands of dollars.
+All-in-One Gyms: Think: Bowflex and NordicTrack.
+These vary in cost, but some of them can be thousands of dollars.
 Deluxe versions come with all the bells and whistles — cables, barbells, weight stacks and plates, pull-up bars, leg press and extension, hamstring curl, Smith machine and on and on.